Mother Love (entertainer)

 Mother Love is the author of three books: Listen Up Girlfriends; Forgive or Forget: Never Underestimate the Power of Forgiveness; and Half the Mother Twice the Love: My Journey to Better Health with Diabetes.
 She was a co-host for dLife, which was seen Sundays on CNBC from 2005 to 2013.
 She is a spokesperson for the American Diabetes Association's (ADA) "I Decide to Fight Diabetes" Campaign and was tapped to be spokesperson for the ADA's new "Choose to Live" program.
-She is a former spokesperson for Glucerna snacks, shakes and cereals.
-Mother Love traveled the country with Novo Nordisk, Inc., sponsoring her "Mother Love Presents Diabetes Awareness" tour.
+Love is a former spokesperson for Glucerna products.
+Mother Love traveled the country with Novo Nordisk, Inc., who sponsored her "Mother Love Presents Diabetes Awareness" tour.